Skip to main content

 • one vendor,

-• one runtime,
+• one governance runtime,

-• one governance plane,
+• one control plane,

-• or one cloud abstraction.
+• or one trust model,

-This is one of the reasons SDOP is intentionally framed as a publishable architectural pattern rather than a platform category.
+a publishable architectural pattern rather than a product category.

-That distinction becomes increasingly valuable inside:
+That distinction becomes strategically valuable in:

 • regulated industries,